-Faculty Advisor: Anthony Puntin
+Faculty Advisor: Todd Gross

-Project Statement: The goal of this project is to research, analyze, design, manufacture, and launch a reusable, multistage rocket to the highest possible altitude.
+Project Statement: The goal of this project is to research, analyze, design, manufacture, and launch a reusable, multistage rocket to the highest possible altitude for a collegiate competition.
 In addition, we will need to design and build a launch pad durable enough to withstand multiple launches and a static test fire rig to measure specific engine capabilities.

 Design Criteria:

+Total combined engine impulse must not exceed 640 Newton-Seconds

+Launches must abide by local, state, and federal laws and regulations

 Must reach at least 3000 ft above ground level

 Must safely house an altimeter provided by SEDS

-Must be at least two stages, with a parachute landing for both stages
+Must be at least two stages, with a recovery system for both stages

 No part of the rocket can have a velocity of more than 5m/s during the landing process